 |Ready to load my bike onto the bus back to Port Angeles, Wa|

 When spending the summer in the ONP you are going to need to eat.
 So I found that using the bus to get me to bigger selection of food was a plus.
-Forks and Port Angeles are you best bet for options.
-Plus its nice to grab a pizza and beer on your way through town as well.
+Forks, Amanda Park, Quinault and Port Angeles are your best options.
+Plus its nice to grab pizza and beer on your way through town as well.
 Read my guide on resupplying on the Olympic Peninsula!

 To save money; I tend to stay away from the Seattle side of the Peninsula whenever possible.
-The buses are also tend to be very crowded in higher population cities.
+The buses also tend to be very crowded in higher population areas.
 I also only carry $1 bills in order to save weight for bus fares.

 One way fares can range from $9 to $20 or even $50+ if traveling by private shuttle.

-Seattle to Forks via Port Angeles is possible; even tho Google Maps suggest other routes.
+Seattle to Forks via Port Angeles is possible; even though Google Maps suggest other routes.
 I know this for a fact from first hand experience.
-An overnight in Port Townsend, Wa or commando camping would be required however.
+However an overnight in Port Townsend, Wa or commando camping would be required.

 There are no hostels available in PT; however a popular state park will charge you around $20 per night.
 I personally will always chose the commando camping option, but do so at your own risk.